mr-ayy/skills-write-javascript-actions/README.md

 ## My Joke Action

-My Joke Action, created as part of Mirosoft [Create Cutom GitHub Action exervice](https://learn.microsoft.com/en-us/training/modules/create-custom-github-actions/exercise-create-custom-action).
+My Joke Action, created as part of the Microsoft [Create Custom GitHub Action Exercice](https://learn.microsoft.com/en-us/training/modules/create-custom-github-actions/exercise-create-custom-action).
 Original repository this was cloned from can be found on [skills/write-javascript-action](https://github.com/skills/write-javascript-actions).

 This action provides the following functionality for GitHub Actions users: